mwvgroup/Pitt-Google-Broker/version_tracking/v0.6/v0.6.2/issue68.md

 - require astropy==3.2.1
     - fix utils module to accomodate this astropy version

+Note the the specific error from issue 68
+`OSError: No SIMPLE card found, this file does not appear to be a valid FITS file` can be avoided by added the kwarg `ignore_missing_simple=True` to the function `astropy.io.fits.open()`.
+However, then we run into the ValueError documented in `pgb_utils.figures.plot_stamp()`, and fixing this requires astropy 3.2.1.

 Work details:

 pgb-utils v0.2.5 throws an error when trying to plot cutouts.